All Episodes

 Just last week.

-You mean to rewind this?
+You mean to rewind that?

-Hold on, she can sit and listen again?
+Hold on, she can sit and listen again.

-In my home state of Minnesota, you went on Fox News blaming school shootings on antidepressants.
+My home state of Minnesota, you went on Fox News blaming school shootings on antidepressants.

 You're just making stuff up.